FREQUENTLY ASKED QUESTIONS

 1. What is the Christian Burial Fund (CBF)?

-- The CBF was formed over 75 years ago so that Christians, as a group could "carry each other’s burdens" (Galatians 6:2) and assist its membership in managing the cost of funerals.
+- The CBF was created by The Christian Immigration Society so that Christians, as a group could "Carry each other’s burdens..."
+(Galatians 6:2) and assist its membership in managing the cost of funerals.

 - Simply stated, rather than bereaved families incurring large funeral and burial costs, the CBF as a Society would cover such costs over time.